OCP Data Privacy Policy

 6.4.

-In all cases, Omilia shall remain fully liable to Data Controller for any act or omission performed by Sub-Processor or any other third party appointed by it as if they were the acts or omissions of the processor, irrespective of whether Omilia complied with its obligations specified in the above Clause 7.1.
+In all cases, Omilia shall remain fully liable to Data Controller for any act or omission performed by the Sub-Processor or any other third party appointed by it as if they were the acts or omissions of the Processor, irrespective of whether Omilia complied with its obligations specified in the above Clause 6.1.

 6.5.